Jane Boleyn, Viscountess Rochford: Literature

 Lady Rochford has appeared in numerous novels, especially those on Anne Boleyn and Catherine Howard.
 Vengeance Is Mine by Brandy Purdy is written from Lady Rochford's viewpoint.
 She also features in Robin Maxwell's The Secret Diary of Anne Boleyn, Suzannah Dunn's The Queen of Subtleties and briefly in Margaret George's The Autobiography of Henry VIII.
 Jane's character is also mentioned in Wendy J. Dunn's Dear Heart, How Like You This? which is based on the life of the poet Thomas Wyatt.
 Rochford is a minor character in Sovereign, the third instalment of C. J. Sansom's Shardlake series of murder mystery novels.
 A larger role is given to Lady Rochford in Jean Plaidy's novel The Rose Without a Thorn.
 Jane Rochford also appears in the Thomas Cromwell trilogy Wolf Hall by Hilary Mantel.

 Jane appears in the historical novel The Other Boleyn Girl by Philippa Gregory, which tells the story of her other sister-in-law, Mary Boleyn.
 One of its sequels is The Boleyn Inheritance, which casts Lady Rochford as one of its lead characters and its central villain.
 It details the final three years of her life and her involvement with Anne of Cleves and Katherine Howard.
-The sequel of The Other Boleyn Girl, Boleyn Traitor has Jane as the main character.
-The Raven's Widow by Adrienne Dillard takes a much different tack to previous portrayals.
-Lady Rochford is shown as a beloved wife and close friend to the Boleyns, her later role in the relationship between Katherine Howard and Thomas Culpeper coming about because of the trauma of her husband's death and the knowledge that disobedience comes at a price.
+Jane is the main character in the sequel to The Other Boleyn Girl, Boleyn Traitor.
+The Raven's Widow by Adrienne Dillard takes a very different tack to previous portrayals - Lady Rochford is shown as a beloved wife and close friend to the Boleyns, her later role in the relationship between Katherine Howard and Thomas Culpeper coming about because of the trauma of her husband's death and the knowledge that disobedience comes at a price.